Nikola Gruevski

+His period in office was characterized with accusations of authoritarianism, with allegations of electoral fraud and misuse of state resources in campaigning.
+He was found to have authorized the wiretapping of more than 20,000 people in Macedonia, mostly state officials.

+Under his leadership the country, which initially had pro-European and pro-NATO policy, changed to a pro-Russian, pro-Serbian and anti-Western one.
+He opposed treaties with Bulgaria in 2017 and the Prespa agreement signed with Greece in 2018.

 Under the Pržino Agreement mediated by the European Union, Gruevski agreed to resign and left his post on 18 January 2016.

 In May 2018 he was sentenced to two years in prison on corruption charges.
 In November 2018 he was ordered to serve his sentence but failed to check-in with authorities and instead fled to Hungary, where he sought and was granted political asylum.
 He has been accused of promoting the controversial identity politics called antiquization.
-Under his leadership the country which had pro-European and pro-NATO policy, has changed sides to pro-Russian, pro-Serbian and anti-Western one.
-He has opposed to the Friendship treaty signed with Bulgaria in 2017 and the Prespa agreement signed with Greece in 2018, despite both neighboring states being NATO and EU members.

-In April 2022, he was added to the US Treasury's Specially Designated Nationals List of individuals facing Balkans-related sanctions.
+In April 2022, he was added to the US Treasury's Specially Designated Nationals List of individuals facing Balkans-related sanctions and the US Department of State's corruption related sanctions.
 Also in April, he was sentenced in Skopje to 7 years in prison on charges of money laundering and illegal acquisition and concealment of state property.